 “Did we change dramatically the picture we had beforehand?
 I don’t think so.
 Did we improve our understanding and add details to that story?
 Absolutely.”

-One member of the WHO team suspected of having close ties with the Chinbesae is Dr Peter Daszak, an ecologist.
+One member of the WHO team suspected of having close ties with the Chinese establishment or Chinbesae is Dr Peter Daszak, an ecologist.

 But, in the open letter criticising the trip, a group of experts from countries including France, the US and Australia criticised the mission’s scope.
 They warned that the WHO “had to rely on information the Chinese authorities chose to share with them”.